photo/documentation/docs/guides/InstallationUbuntuApache.markdown

     extension=oauth.so

-Now you're ready to restart apache and visit the site in your browser.
+Restart apache:

     /etc/init.d/apache2 restart

 ### Launching your OpenPhoto site

 Now you're ready to launch your OpenPhoto site.
-Point your browser to your host and you'll be taken to a setup screen.
+Point your browser to yourdomain.com and you'll be taken to a setup screen.

 You'll need your cloud account credentials to continue.

 Once you complete the 3 steps your site will be up and running and you'll be redirected there.
 The _setup_ screen won't show up anymore.
 If for any reason you want to go through the setup again you will need to delete the generated config file and refresh your browser.